Zambales Mountains

-The Zambales Mountains is a mountain range on western Luzon island in the Philippines.
-The mountains separate Luzon's central plain from the South China Sea.
-Its most prominent section is known as the Cabusilan Mountain Range composed of Mount Pinatubo, Mount Negron and Mount Cuadrado, which are believed to be remnants of the ancestral Pinatubo peak.
+The Zambales Mountains is a mountain range in western Luzon.
+The mountains spread along a north-south axis, separating Luzon's central plain from the South China Sea.
+The range extends into five provinces: Zambales, Pangasinan, Tarlac, Pampanga, and Bataan.
+One of its most prominent sections is known as the Cabusilan Mountain Range composed of Mount Pinatubo, Mount Negron and Mount Cuadrado, which are believed to be remnants of the ancestral Pinatubo peak.
 The highest elevation in the Zambales Mountains is Mount Tapulao, also known as High Peak, in Zambales province which rises to 2037 m.

 Extent

 The Zambales Mountains has an area of 300 km2 extending North to South from the mountains of western Pangasinan province, the whole length of Zambales, to tip of the Bataan Peninsula in the south enclosing Manila Bay.
 The mountain range also encompasses the mountains in the municipalities of Bamban, Capas, San Jose, San Clemente, Mayantoc, Santa Ignacia, Camiling in the province of Tarlac.
-In Pampanga, it includes the mountains in Floridablanca, Porac, Lubao, Angeles City and Mabalacat.
+In Pampanga, it includes the mountains in Floridablanca, Porac, Angeles City and Mabalacat.